Phoenix Motorcycle Accident Lawyer

 • A Driver Who Was Also in the Accident – More often than not, another driver involved in the collision is likely to be liable for the accident.
 They may have been driving drunk, driving recklessly, or failing to follow traffic laws, or they could have made some other kind of error.

-• A Driver Who Wasn’t in the Accident – There are some situations where a driver not involved in an accident could be held liable.
+• A Driver Who Wasn’t in the Accident – There are some situations where a driver not involved in a motorcycle crash could be held liable.
 If they were driving recklessly and dangerously, other drivers on the road could make a dangerous move trying to evade the reckless driver.
 It’s possible that this could lead to an accident where the initial reckless driver is liable.

 • A Driver’s Employer – Sometimes, a motorcycle accident happens with someone who is driving for their job.
 If that’s the case, it may be that the driver’s employer is liable if there was something about company policy or behavior that led to an accident.
 Things like poor training and unreasonable delivery policies have the potential to lead to employer liability.